skyscreamer/nevado/README.md

         <property name="awsSecretKey" value="${aws.secretKey}" /> <!-- And this -->
     </bean>

-And now you've got a working JMS 1.1 implementation in your application.
+And now you've got a working JMS client.

 Most of the JMS 1.1 spec is covered.
 A complete [coverage map with unit tests](https://github.com/skyscreamer/nevado/wiki/Master-Feature-Grid) provides more details to satisfy geeky curiosity.